What is an independent study?

-- Independent Studies and Language Practica should be initiated directly with individual faculty members.
-Simply email the faculty member directly to express interest and request an appointment to discuss the project.
-You may not request that an independent study be created until you receive written affirmation from faculty agreeing to supervise you.
+Independent Studies and Language Practica should be initiated directly with individual faculty members.
+Email the faculty member directly to express interest and request an appointment to discuss the project.

-- If you want to do an independent study on a specific topic because it is important to your academic goals, but need assistance connecting with faculty, please email Dr. Rodriguez (for ML) or Dr. Santesso (for LMC).
+If you want to do an independent study on a specific topic because it is important to your academic goals, but need assistance connecting with faculty, please email the Director of Graduate Studies.
 They will be more than happy to assist you in identifying faculty to work with.

 Can I do an independent study in English to fulfill ML degree requirements?

-- To count toward the ML degree, the independent study can be completed in either Modern Languages or Literature, Media, and Communication.
+To count toward the GMC degree, the independent study can be completed in either Modern Languages or Literature, Media, and Communication.
 It must be the equivalent of a 6000-level course in that department.
 In Modern Languages,, this typically includes 45 contact hours in the target language.
 An independent study involves less face-time but should achieve substantial and rigorous work in the target language, for example, through the writing of a research paper.

 What do I do once I've enrolled in the independent study?

-- You should meet with your independent study advisor once before the semester starts, and once in the first week of the semester to plan your project and decide on the parameters of the independent study.
+You should meet with your independent study advisor in the first week of the semester to plan your project and decide on the parameters of the independent study.
 During your first meeting, you must set up a regular meeting schedule, discuss expectations for communication, and decide on a final deliverable for the semester.